First-passage statistics of confined colloids: Abstract

 \section{Abstract}

 The encounter of diffusing entities underlies a wide range of natural phenomena.
-The dynamics of these first-passage processes are strongly influenced by the geometry of the system, for example through confining boundaries.
-Confinement, which alters the diffusion of microscopic particles through both conservative and hydrodynamic interactions, emerges as a key ingredient for modeling realistic environments.
-In this Letter, we investigate the impact of confinement on the first-passage statistics of a diffusing particle.
-This diffusive motion is probed, with nanometric precision, by combining \textit{state-of-the-art} holographic microscopy with advanced statistical inference methods.
-Our experimental and numerical results provide a comprehensive understanding of this process, which is governed by the coupling between gravitational, screened electrostatic and hydrodynamic forces, as well as thermal fluctuations.
-We further show that confinement can either slow down or enhance the typical first-passage kinetics, depending on the experimental parameters and considered direction of space.
-In particular, the observed boost in wall-normal target-finding efficiency appears to be a direct consequence of the non-Gaussian displacement distribution induced by the near-surface effects, and the associated increased probability of large displacements.
-As the latter are rare events, our findings may be of relevance to rationalize confined chemical reactions, or biological \textit{winners-take-all} stochastic processes near boundaries.
+The dynamics of these first-passage dynamics are strongly influenced by confining geometries.
+Confinement modifies microscopic diffusion through conservative and hydrodynamic interactions, making it essential for realistic modeling.
+In this Letter, we investigate how confinement affects the first-passage statistics of a diffusing particle.
+Using \textit{state-of-the-art} holographic microscopy combined with advanced statistical inference, we probe this motion with nanometric precision.
+Our experimental and numerical results show that confinement can either hinder or enhance first-passage kinetics, depending on the spatial direction.
+In particular, wall-normal target finding is accelerated by confinement-induced non-Gaussian displacement statistics, which increases the probability of rare, large displacements, with implications for confined chemical reactions and biological \textit{winners-take-all} processes near boundaries.

+\textbf{Significance statement:} \textit{Stochastic first-passage problems are ubiquitous in physics, chemistry, and biology.
+Indeed, winners-take-all processes such as proteins finding the codons on DNA, neurotransmitters crossing the synaptic gap, or chemical reactants forming intermediate high-energy transition states, rely on first-passage dynamics, and are governed by rare events.
+In addition, confining boundaries and surface effects are inherent to such realistic situations.
+Remarkably, near boundaries, three main effects -- hydrodynamic interactions, conservative surface interactions, and resulting non-Gaussian displacements -- arise and modify drastically Brownian motion.
+A natural but open question emerges on whether and how these confinement effects impact the target-finding dynamics.
+In this study, we combine state-of-the-art experiments in order to track colloids near walls with high resolution, and we quantitatively address this question.}

 The efficiency of stochastic target finding, where noise-driven particles locate specific sites, is fundamental to diverse natural and engineered systems.
 Examples range from chemical and prebiotic reactions~\cite{gillespie1977exact,allen1980brownian}, the transfer of information in neuronal synapses~\cite{heine2008surface,armbruster2020effects,reva2021first}, DNA-protein interactions~\cite{shin2019target,lucas20143d,zhang2016first, valverde2025macromolecular}, or even Stock-market predictions~\cite{chicheportiche2014some,patie2004some}.
 In such processes, micro- or nano-sized entities moving in a viscous liquid typically undergo Brownian motion, a diffusion process driven by thermal fluctuations ~\cite{einstein1905brownian,smoluchowski1906kinetic,perrin1910mouvement,li2010measurement}.
 The dynamics and success of these searches are profoundly influenced by the complex confining geometries of the local environments, such as blood cells flowing in vessels ~\cite{seiffge1986passage,doster2007microscopic}, transmitter and receptor proteins in synaptic junctions~\cite{heine2008surface,armbruster2020effects}, or ions in chemical solutions~\cite{allen1980brownian}.
 Such biological or chemical environments are inherently complex and significantly modulate particle diffusivity and overall behavior.